Red: Seduction, sexuality and sin

 Red by a large margin is the color most commonly associated with seduction, sexuality, eroticism and immorality, possibly because of its close connection with passion and with danger.

 Red was long seen as having a dark side, particularly in Christian theology.
 It was associated with sexual passion, anger, sin, and the devil.
 In the Old Testament of the Bible, the Book of Isaiah said: "Though your sins be as scarlet, they shall be white as snow."
 In the New Testament, in the Book of Revelation, the Antichrist appears as a red monster, ridden by a woman dressed in scarlet, known as the Whore of Babylon.

 Satan is often depicted as colored red and/or wearing a red costume in both iconography and popular culture.
 By the 20th century, the devil in red had become a folk character in legends and stories.
 The devil in red appears more often in cartoons and movies than in religious art.

 In 17th-century New England, red was associated with adultery.
 In the 1850 novel by Nathaniel Hawthorne, The Scarlet Letter, set in a Puritan New England community, a woman is punished for adultery with ostracism, her sin represented by a red letter 'A' sewn onto her clothes.

 Red is still commonly associated with prostitution.
 At various points in history, prostitutes were required to wear red to announce their profession.
 Houses of prostitution displayed a red light.
 Beginning in the early 20th century, houses of prostitution were allowed only in certain specified neighborhoods, which became known as red-light districts.
 Large red-light districts are found today in Bangkok and Amsterdam.

+In the handkerchief code, the color red signifies interest in the sexual act of fisting.

 In both Christian and Hebrew tradition, red is also sometimes associated with murder or guilt, with "having blood on one's hands", or "being caught red-handed.